 However, when held up against hardshell models, the downsides are clear.
 First and foremost, the soft coverings are much more prone to moisture buildup (read: mold) when stored, resulting in a shorter lifespan.
 Additionally, without the stability of a hard cover, softshell tents are often noisier in the wind, both when opened and packed away.
 Finally, expect a softshell to take significantly longer to set up and take down, similar to a ground tent (most hardshells pop right up once you release the locks or latches).

 Rather than using a soft cover, hardshell tents consist of a fiberglass, plastic, or aluminum shell that houses the fabric tent canopy inside.
 Most open either on a hinge (clamshells) or pop up on all sides (like a box).
-The majority of hardshells keep their footprint to the vehicle’s roof area, but a few (like the iKamper Skycamp 2.0) fold out, increasing the floor area and allowing you to add on extras like an awning.
+The majority of hardshells keep their footprint to the vehicle’s roof area, but a few (like the Roofnest Condor XL) fold out, increasing the floor area and allowing you to add on extras like an awning.

 Like traditional camping and backpacking tents, rooftop tents come in a variety of capacities, from minimalist two-person models to massive designs that can accommodate up to six.
 The manufacturer’s recommended capacity is a good place to start, but take note: these specs are often rather generous.
-For example, Tepui’s two-person HyBox is 4 inches narrower than a double mattress, and the iKamper Skycamp 2.0’s mattress—listed as suitable for four people—is just a little bigger than a standard king-sized mattress.
+For example, Roofnest's Sparrow is 5 inches narrower than a double mattress, and the iKamper Skycamp 3.0’s mattress—listed as suitable for four people—is just a little bigger than a standard king-sized mattress.
 In the end, families with young children likely can get away with smaller floorplans, but many campers will choose to size up or opt for XL versions (an option with Roofnest’s tents).
 In our experience, the added comfort and livability are almost always worth the bump in price.

 As we touched on above, a tent’s listed capacity and interior dimensions don’t always line up perfectly.
-Among the tents here, mattress dimensions range from 49 x 83 inches (slightly narrower than a double mattress) to 87 x 96 (larger than a king-size mattress), with peak heights from 36 (AutoHome’s Maggiolina AirLand) to 60 inches for the Roofnest Falcon.
+Among the tents here, mattress dimensions range from 47 by 84 inches (slightly narrower than a double mattress) to 87 by 96 (larger than a king-size mattress), with peak heights from 36 (ROAM's Rambler) to 55 inches for the iKamper Blue Dot Voyager Duo.
 And keep in mind that a tent’s floor dimensions are not always the same as the size of the mattress.
-CVT's “Extended” series, for example, features a larger floorplan, but the mattress dimensions are the same as what you get in the “Standard” models.
-Finally, remember that peak height only specifies the highest point in the tent—box-like hardshells like the Tepui HyBox have a tall peak height throughout, while others, including clamshells and softshells, slope downwards from the highest point.
+CVT's extended fly series, for example, features a larger floorplan, but the mattress dimensions are the same as what you get in the standard fly models.
+Finally, remember that peak height only specifies the highest point in the tent—box-like hardshells like the Roofnest Sparrow have a tall peak height throughout, while others, including clamshells and softshells, slope downwards from the highest point.

 A key design feature and one of the biggest draws to rooftop tents is the integrated mattress, which run the gamut from relatively thin 1.8-inch pads to plush 3.5-inch memory-foam-topped beds.
 In determining comfort, you’ll want to look at the depth along with additions like a memory or gel foam topper, keeping in mind that clamshell or pop-top hardshell tents generally have the most premium options (they don’t have to fold to close up).
-Roofnest tents, for example, are known for comfort, whereas the budget-oriented Smittybilt Overlander’s mattress is thin and stiff (even iKamper’s top-of-the-line Skycamp has a thin 1.8-inch thick mattress that balances a large sleeping area with a small packed size).
-Finally, keep in mind that some manufacturers offer mattresses upgrades: Tepui’s standard mattress is 2 ½ inches thick, while their Siesta Luxury Mattress features 3 inches of foam along with an anti-condensation mat.
-It’s also worth checking out Denver Mattress’s Overlander, an after-market mattress that can be custom fit to an extensive list of rooftop tents, including those from Smittybilt, iKamper, CVT, and more.
+Roofnest tents, for example, are known for comfort, whereas the budget-oriented Smittybilt Overlander’s mattress is thin and stiff.
+Finally, keep in mind that some manufacturers offer mattresses upgrades: Thule's standard mattress is 2.5 inches thick, while their Siesta Luxury Mattress features 3 inches of foam along with an anti-condensation mat.

 Rooftop tents are built to withstand the elements, with thick, water-resistant body fabrics (usually a polyester cotton blend) and fully waterproof rainflys.
 If you plan to use your tent in inclement conditions, be sure to look for full-coverage awnings on all the windows and doors so you can keep air flowing without allowing moisture in.
-Pop-top and clamshell models like the James Baroud Evasion and Roofnest Falcon use their shells as roofs, with clamshells providing the strongest structure (as long as you park with the shell towards the direction of the wind) and a quieter sleep in blustery conditions.
-In fact, we spoke to one camper who upgraded to a hardshell because he'd grown so tired of his softshell flapping in the wind.
+Pop-top and clamshell models like the James Baroud Evasion and CVT Mt.
+Hood use their shells as roofs, with clamshells providing the strongest structure (as long as you park with the shell towards the direction of the wind) and a quieter sleep in blustery conditions.
+In fact, one of our testers upgraded to a hardshell because he'd grown so tired of his softshell flapping in the wind.

 In general, rooftop tents are great breathers.
 First, because air flows underneath the body between the tent and your vehicle, by nature they ventilate better than standard ground tents.
 Second, most models come with generous windows and mesh panels, many of which can be completely unzipped or closed with just a bug net and are protected by waterproof awnings.
 Additionally, manufacturers often add anti-condensation mats underneath a hardshell’s roof or under the mattress, minimizing pesky drips in the middle of the night and mold buildup (these also add another layer of insulation).